 Like spiritual humanism, material humanism pursues personal growth by looking in on the Self.
 In this case, this can be done by gratifying ones needs and then pursuing self-understanding and self-actualization.

 Biblical perspective: I’ll expand on this later but allow me to briefly sketch a Biblical perspective of human nature.
-First, it is incorrect to say that the Bible has a negative view of humanity for, in fact, I think if properly understood Christianity places a much higher view humanity that the other two worldviews listed above.
+First, it is incorrect to say that the Bible has a negative view of humanity.
+In fact, I think if properly understood, Christianity places a much higher view humanity that the other two worldviews listed above.

 First, we are created in God’s image.
 We are created as both spiritual and physical beings but these parts are not in conflict, but integrated.
 Our worth does not come from ourselves, but from God our Creator.

 Second, we are fallen.
 Though we are created in God’s image, we are hopeless idolaters.
 That is, we have not only disordered desires, but disordered worship.
 Instead of worshipping the Creator, we worship the created thing, either in self-worship or in worship of a false “god.”
 Because of this, our very natures are fallen.
 We know we are supposed to do right but on our own we are unable to do right.
 This is not physical sickness nor is it alienation from Self but spiritual sickness and alienation of our whole selves (body and spirit) from God.

 Third, we can be re-created.
 The task of spiritual formation, then, begins not by looking inward, but by looking toward God.
 The task must be one of (1) reconciliation with our Creator and (2) re-creation of the self.
 This regeneration doesn’t move us back to our created self, but forward, toward the self that we are re-created to be.
 The task of reconciliation and re-creation are both possible through Christ.
 We are reconciled to God through Jesus’ work on the cross and are re-created (continually) in the His image.